YoungMacLord/The-Game/README.md

 Armon Chanthavisouk
 Bryan Castro
 Brandon Fenelon
-//# How to run
-//In order to run the game simply download and run The Game.exe
 # Known Bugs
 After dying all left over enemies will be destroyed from the scene.
 If a destroyed enemies happens to drop a health pack it can be seen floating by on the high score page which is the next scene.